m0wer/memento/docs/computer_science/programming/python/fastapi.md

 to `Query()` you can change it with `functools` instead of modifying the original function (which would be pretty ugly).
 Make sure of copying the original docstring.

+Nevertheless, this approach has some caveats such as not handling exceptions raised from the imported function.
+The best solution for this appears to be defining a wrapper function that handles the arguments, calls the imported function or method and handles the exceptions raising the proper `HTTPException`.